 How does it feel?

+The tip works on all my nose apart from the bridge and tip (it’s quite pointy).
 It’s also a bit fiddly around my hairline where my small wispy baby hairs interfere with the suction.
-I persevere here though because I have some small but visible sun spots I’d like to see less of.
+I persevere here though because I have some small but visible sunspots I’d like to see less of.

 The suction makes your skin turn pinky-red, but this doesn’t last very long.
-If it does however, rest your skin until it fades.
-Also reduce how often you use it and / or the suction level.
+If it does, or if you’ve any irritation, rest your skin until it fades.
+Also, reduce how often you use it and / or the suction level.
 And don’t do too many passes over your skin.

 What results to expect?

 Results are far superior to using any exfoliation or microdermabrasion scrub.
-Plus, there’s no environmental impact to our oceans with those nasty micro-beads.
+Plus, there’s no environmental impact on our oceans with those nasty micro-beads.

 You can feel and see it actually works.